 I am first and foremost writing this post for myself.
 For some reason, I feel stuck at a point in my career where I cannot possibly move forward without taking a moment to sigh a huge exhale of relief, and shed the person I feel like I have been portraying for the past two years.

-I am second writing this for my dietitian colleagues whose judgement I fear the most.
-I feel like I have been portraying myself in my business as someone that I am entirely not, for fear of criticism and backlash among my peers online, and for the liking and acceptance I crave in what seems to be a very small community.
+I am second writing this for my dietitian colleagues whose judgment I fear the most.
+I feel like I have been portraying myself in my business as someone that I am entirely not, for fear of criticism and backlash among my peers online, and for the liking and acceptance, I crave in what seems to be a very small community.

 I Have Not Been Authentic